zimmski/go-mutesting/README.md

 go-mutesting --exec "$GOPATH/src/github.com/zimmski/go-mutesting/scripts/simple.sh" --exec-timeout 1 github.com/zimmski/go-mutesting/...
 ```

-The execution of the command outputs for every mutation if it was successfully tested or not.
-If not, the source code diff is printed out so the mutation can be investigated.
-The following shows an example for a diff of a mutation for the go-mutesting project itself.
+The execution of this command prints for every mutation if it was successfully tested or not.
+If not, the source code patch is printed out, so the mutation can be investigated.
+The following shows an example for a patch of a mutation.

 ```diff
 @@ -155,7 +155,7 @@